Siemens and unions

 IG Metall youth day of action against Siemens in Bavaria.
 Banner says "people over [profit] margins" and "Vocational training with prospects.
 Investing instead of reducing!"

-Siemens AG employs 311,000 employees globally as of 2022.
+Siemens AG, a German manufacturer and research conglomerate, employs 327,000 employees globally as of 2024.
 Historically, Siemens supported and illegally financed the anti-union Works Council lists from AUB.
 More recently, the IG Metall has won the majority of Works Council seats.
-In the European Union, employees are represented on the Siemens Europe Committee.
+Employees in Europe are represented on the European Works Council, Siemens Europe Committee.
+In the United States, several unions represent a fraction of the workforce.

 Transnational activity

 European Works Council Siemens

 The 37 member European Works Council of Siemens AG is internally known as the Siemens Europe Committee (SEC).
 The SEC was formed in 1995 under 'voluntary basis', the same year the EU directive 94/45/EC was ratified.

 Global coordination

 The International Metalworkers' Federation organised a "Siemens World Council" meeting with trade union and employee representatives of all Siemens locations in either 1991 or 1993.
 In 2015, IG Metall international coordinator Dirk Linder facilitated the "Siemens Global Union Network".